course-details-portlet

 Final assessment - Submission of a Master thesis

-During semester four, the MFA candidate completes a body of independent artwork known as the final thesis project.
-Each student must also submit a written component that accompanies the artwork.
+During semester four, the MFA candidate completes a body of independent (or contributes significantly to a collective) artistic project known as the final thesis project.
+Each student must also submit a written component that accompanies their artistic project.

-The presentation of the final thesis project is part of the annual KiT International MFA Exhibition, which usually takes place in a major art venue in Trondheim / in a public presentation format online.
+The presentation of the final thesis project is part of the annual international MFA presentation/s, which usually take place in a semi-public presentation format/s.

 The final assessment comprises of three parts: presentation of a final artistic project, a written critical reflection and an oral examination.
-Successful completion of the exhibited project and passing the final exam are the requirements needed to earn an MFA degree.
+Successful completion of the publicly presented project and passing the final oral exam are the requirements needed to earn an MFA degree.

 The Final Project Thesis includes:

-The final cycle of each student’s studies culminates with a final exhibition, produced collectively by all prospective graduating students in the International MFA program.
-Within the exhibition, the MFA candidate presents an advanced body of independent artwork in their elected area of artistic research.
-The final exhibition must be of a professional standard and with a unified concept, also produced collectively.
+The final cycle of each student’s studies culminates with a final presentation, produced by every prospective graduating student in the International MFA program.
+Within the presentation, the MFA candidate presents an advanced body of independent or collective artwork/s in their elected area of artistic research.
+The final artistic project presentation must be of a professional standard.

-The student will situate the artwork in one of the affiliated art venues or another space.
-It should address the spatial considerations, as well as the format of an exhibition within the site where the artwork is being installed.
+The student will situate the artwork in a suitable public environment.
+It should address the spatial considerations of the site where the artwork is being presented.
 In the case of site-specific or time-based formats, that the student follows an equally professional approach, in consideration of setting, realization, and communication of the artwork.

 2. Critical reflection text